smiller171/yarn-docker/README.md

 ## `yarn:<version>`

-This tag is based off of `node:slim`.
-This image does not contain the common packages contained in the default tag and only contains the minimal packages needed to run `node`.
-I've chosen to do this because this package is designed primarily for CLI use.
+This tag is now based off of `node` instead of `node:slim` since many people will have `node` cached.
 # License

 View [license information](https://github.com/yarnpkg/yarn/blob/master/LICENSE) for the software contained in this image.